 Real live humans!
 Medium’s team of curators apply our best practices and standards to every story review.
 Curators come from diverse backgrounds and have a wide array of interests and expertise, from writing to teaching to industry.

 Due to curator capacity constraints, not all stories marked to allow review will be reviewed by curators.
-If your story is put into the review queue, a curator will review it within 24 hours.
 However, regardless of whether your story is reviewed, your story will be live on Medium as soon as you hit “publish,” and you can share it with whomever you like.

 Yes — you can change your earnings and distribution decision after you publish the story.
 Simply go back into the story editor and change your earnings and distribution selection via the “...” menu.

 To enable your distribution setting — From the story editor, open the “...” menu, select the distribution setting option, and check the box.
-Your story will be recommended through the metered paywall, and may be reviewed by curators if they have capacity (however, we prioritize recently published stories for review, there is no guarantee that they will review the story.
+Your story will become part of the metered paywall.
+It may be reviewed by curators if they have capacity, but since we prioritize recently published stories for review, there is no guarantee that they will review the story.
 If you are in the Medium Partner Program, then your story will now be eligible to earn money.

-You can always disable your earnings and distribution setting — instructions are included in the question above.
+You can always remove your story from Medium's paywall.
 However, because your post will no longer be a part of our metered paywall, it will also no longer be recommended to readers, except those who follow you (in their New From Your Network section).
 You can learn more here.